cms-hh/inference_tools/docs/content/snippets/plotexclusionandbestfit_param_tab.md

-The `PlotExclusionAndBestFit` task collects the fit results from the `MergeUpperLimits` and `MergeLikelihoodScan1D` and visualizes them in a plot.
+The `PlotExclusionAndBestFit` task collects the fit results from the `MergeUpperLimits` and `MergeLikelihoodScan` tasks and visualizes them in a plot.
-It provides some handy cli parameters to manipulate the visualisation.

 <div class="dhi_parameter_table">